 Every oreXpress includes our DARWin SP Data Acquisition software and is available with EZ-ID and the Custom Library Builder Module.
 EZ- ID allows you to compare your target sample with a known library of mineral spectra.
 EZ-ID comes with the USGS spectral library and is available with the SpecMIN library from Spectral International.
-The USGS library contains 466 spectra for 226 minerals, while SpecMIN has 1528 spectra for 494 minerals and GeoSPEC has 688 spectra for 239 minerals.
+The USGS library contains 470 spectra for 314 minerals, while SpecMIN has 1528 spectra for 494 minerals and GeoSPEC has 688 spectra for 239 minerals.
 With all three libraries, a geologist has access to a wide range of possible matches for exploration projects.

 - Fast and accurate identification of an unknown mineral to a known spectral library sample

 - Ease-of-use: take your scan using an oreXpress and see results in real-time

 - Include or exclude spectral regions of interest for optimal results